EugeneLapshov/how-to-bind-wpf-grid-to-data/README.md

 <!--WARNING: This file has been automatically generated.
 Do not change it manually.-->
 # Bind WPF Data Grid to Data

-This example demonstrates how to bind the [WPF Data Grid](https://docs.devexpress.com/WPF/6084/controls-and-libraries/data-grid) to different data sources.
+This example shows how to bind the [WPF Data Grid](https://docs.devexpress.com/WPF/6084/controls-and-libraries/data-grid) to different data sources.
 Refer to the following topic for more information: [Bind to Data](https://docs.devexpress.com/WPF/7352/controls-and-libraries/data-grid/bind-to-data).

 ![Bind WPF Data Grid to Data](https://docs.devexpress.com/WPF/images/WPF_Grid_GSResult.png)